All Episodes

 We've gone through the entire timeline.

-We've had what over a hundred thousand illegal immigrants just in the month of February alone, 174% increase since February of 2020.
+We've had, what, over 100,000 illegal immigrants just in the month of February alone, 174% increase since February of 2020.

-Uh we've talked about unaccompanied children.
+We've talked about unaccompanied children.

-We've seen them in the new cages in the pods.
+We've seen them in the new cages, in the pods.

 We've seen the overcrowding.